IslandViewPTA/islandview-pta-site/content/news/4-24-19-color-run-fundraiser-update.md

 [![](/uploads/FB-CR-5-10-19_ClassroomParticipation.jpg)](https://www.islandviewpta.org/uploads/FB-CR-5-7-19_ClassroomParticipation.jpg "Most Classroom Participation")

-Check back often!
-We'll update the leaderboards as more money comes in.
 Thank you for all your support and hard work to make this fundraiser a success!